Efficient Graph Laplacian Estimation by Proximal Newton: INTRODUCTION

 The estimation of standard and Laplacian-constrained GMRF models are closely related.
 However, the extension of GLASSO and similar GMRF estimation algorithms to the case of LGMRF, which also considers the Laplacian constraints, is not straightforward.
-For example, since the Laplacian matrix is sparse in many applications, then similarly to the GLASSO approach, $\ell_1$-norm regularization methods were used to promote the Laplacian sparsity \cite{egilmez2017graph,kumar2019structured,liu2019block,zhao2019optimization}.
-However, it was recently shown that the $\ell_1$-norm is an inappropriate penalty for promoting the sparsity of the precision matrix under the LGMRF model, as it leads to an inaccurate recovery of the connectivity pattern of the graph \cite{ying2020does}.
-Thus, to properly address the Laplacian estimation problem, other sparsity-promoting penalty terms should be used \cite{ying2020does,ying2020nonconvex}.
-However, the existing methods are of first-order (i.e., gradient-based), while in general GMRF estimation literature \cite{oztoprak2012newton,hsieh2013big,hsieh2011sparse,treister2014block} it is known that second-order methods, i.e., proximal Newton \citep{lee2014proximal}, yield better performance in terms of run time.
+For example, since the Laplacian matrix is sparse in many applications, then, similar to the GLASSO approach, $\ell_1$-norm regularization methods were used to promote the Laplacian sparsity \citep{egilmez2017graph,kumar2019structured,liu2019block,zhao2019optimization}.
+However, it was recently shown that the $\ell_1$-norm is an inappropriate penalty for promoting the sparsity of the precision matrix under the LGMRF model, as it leads to an inaccurate recovery of the connectivity pattern of the graph \citep{ying2020does}.
+Thus, to properly address the Laplacian estimation problem, other sparsity-promoting penalty terms should be used \citep{ying2020does,ying2020nonconvex}.
+However, these existing methods are of first-order (i.e., gradient-based), while in general GMRF estimation literature \citep{oztoprak2012newton,hsieh2013big,hsieh2011sparse,treister2014block} it is known that second-order methods, i.e., proximal Newton \citep{lee2014proximal}, yield better performance in terms of run time.
 In such approaches, a quadratic approximation is applied on the smooth part, while the non-smooth regularization term remains intact.
 This exploits a connection between the gradient and Hessian of the MLE objective and hence is efficient for GMRF estimation.
+The work of \citet{Moghaddam_2016} employs a second-order approach for Laplacian-constrained topology identification.
+However, it is based on the convex $\ell_1$-norm penalty, which was found inappropriate for LGMRF \citep{ying2020does}, and the edge weights are not constrained to be nonnegative, which may result in non-Laplacian solutions.
 Therefore, there is a need for second-order methods for Laplacian learning that utilize proper regularization (to yield accurate sparsity patterns) and are efficient in run time.